nico-bertoli/DesignPatternsImplementations/README.md

-I'm implementing the main design patterns usiung Unity
+Here I'm implementing very simple versions of the main design patterns to study them.